Reference

 The Explorer supports:

-• Fuzzy search and toggle filters (CVE, Pinned, UBC)
+• Fuzzy search and toggle filters (CVE, Narrowed, Override/Pinned)

 • Click to focus a node and highlight all ancestor and descendant paths